JeremyRand/namecoin.org/_posts/2018-03-06-p11-kit-negative-overrides.md

 * Preserve p11-kit's attached attributes for trust anchors.
 * Make the procedure idempotent.
 * Test whether this works as intended for other p11-kit-supported libraries (Firefox and Chromium use NSS; p11-kit also supports OpenSSL, Java, and GnuTLS among others).
-* Test whether a similar approach with name constraints can work for NSS without p11-kit (this would be relevant for Firefox on all non-Fedora OS's, and Chromium on all non-Fedora GNU/Linux distributions).
 * Test whether a similar approach with name constraints can work for CryptoAPI (this would be relevant for most non-Mozilla browsers on Windows).

 I'm hopeful that this work will allow us to continue supporting Chromium on GNU/Linux after Chromium removes HPKP, and that it will nicely complement the Firefox positive override support that I added to `ncdumpzone`.